Body Builder Nutrition: Facts About Protein, Carbs & Fat

 - Low-fat dairy

-Ignored is the fact that carbohydrates are the preferred fuel source for your bodies—and brain’s —energy needs.
+Ignored is the fact that carbohydrates are the preferred fuel source for your body’s—and brain’s —energy needs.
 It’s carb energy that fuels your workouts.
-There are two key components to carbohydrates that people need to understand: there are two types of carbohydrates, sugary or simple carbohydrates and complex, slower burning carbohydrates.
+There are two key components to carbohydrates that people need to understand: there are two types of carbohydrates, sugary or simple carbohydrates, and complex, slower-burning carbohydrates.